base16-fork/base16-builder/README.md

 - `/templates/[name]/templates/config.yaml` -- Template configuration file

-After running `build`, the generated colorscheme templates will be in the `output` directory under the current running directory.
+After running `build`, the generated colorscheme templates will be in the `output` directory by default unless specified otherwise under the current running directory.

 ## Dependencies